-Type of Documentation When taxpayer is required to have in place When the tax administration may request When taxpayer is required to submit to the tax administration Transfer pricing annual returns or schedules Normally by time of filing annual tax returns.
+Type of Documentation When taxpayer is required to have in place When the tax administration may request When taxpayer is required to submit to the tax administration TP Annual Returns or Schedules Normally by time of filing annual tax returns.
 N/A - normally required by specified filing date.
 Normally required to be submitted with, or as part of, the annual tax return.
 Local file Either contemporaneous to the transaction or time of filing return or combination.
-At any time after filing tax return, typically during an audit.
+At any time after filing return, typically during an audit.
 In some cases, the local file must be submitted annually to the tax administration.
 Within a specified time following request, or in some cases, submitted with, or as part of, the annual tax return.
 Master file Either contemporaneous to the transaction or time of filing or combination 1/.
-At any time after filing tax return, typically during an audit.
+At any time after filing return, typically during an audit.
 In some cases, the master file must be submitted annually to the tax administration.
 Within a specified time following request, or in some cases, submitted with, or as part of, the annual tax return.
 CbC Reports By filing date.
 N/A - normally required by a specified filing date.
 Normally specified filing date.
-Questionnaires N/A At any time after filing tax return, typically during an audit.
-As requested by the tax administration or at a time agreed upon with the taxpayer.
+Questionnaires N/A At any time after filing return, typically during an audit.
+As requested by the tax administration or agreed.
 (Such requirements are often informal).
 Further information, data and documents Depends on legislation relating to information powers.
 Normally at any time during the course of an audit.
 Within a specified time following request.

-&lt;sup>1/ some countries allow local subsidiary entities to lodge the master file in line with the fiscal year of their foreign parent / filing entity of the group.
-See discussion in Section 3.3.
+^{1/} some countries allow local subsidiary entities to lodge the master file in line with the fiscal year of their foreign parent / filing entity of the group.
+See discussion in section 3.3.